trynowio/nextjs-middleware-registry/README.md

 For more information we suggest reading the docs: [path-to-regexp](https://www.npmjs.com/package/path-to-regexp)

 ### Default Matching Behavior
 This library uses a very simple top-down first-match algorithm with a few caveats.
 The first route that is matched when looking for middleware to be applied will stop the matching process and execute the middlewares that have been matched to that point.
+Worth noting is that the route configurations are stored within a `Map` with the match-path of the configuration as the key.
+This effectively preventing accidental or intentional double-entry of a route configuration and forces the developer to reconcile the configuration and encourages simplicity over complexity.
+While the library will not present errors regarding a double entry, only the last entry will be recorded within the resulting `Map`.

 ### Transparent Matching
-In some instances there may be a need for applying multiple middlewares to a route without bringing the matching process to a halt.
-For example, you may want to use middleware to log every request that the server recieves but still perform downstream security operations to authenticate/authorize the user for that specific route.
+There may be a need for applying multiple middlewares to a route without bringing the matching process to a halt.
+For example, you may want to use middleware to log every request that the server receives but still perform downstream security operations to authenticate/authorize the user for that specific route.
 This can be accomplished using a transparent entry.
 ```typescript
 import { NextRequest } from 'next/server'
 import { MiddlewareRegistry } from 'nextjs-middlware-registry'